Happyr/Doctrine-Specification/README.md

 return $this->em->getRepository('HappyrRecruitmentBundle:Recruitment')->match($spec);
 ```

 Yes, it looks pretty much the same.
 But the later is reusable.
-Say you want an other query to fetch recruitments that we
+Say you want another query to fetch recruitments that we
  should close but only for a specific company.

 ``` php